 - Maternity MAP will pilot assessment of anxiety and mental health in healthcare services in England and Scotland to see if it works and find out what barriers there are to using such assessments in services.
 This includes interviewing healthcare professionals and other stakeholders about their experiences of asking women about their mental health and anxiety during pregnancy and after birth and how acceptable and practical it is to do.

-In addition, MAP Generation is a planned follow-up project that we hope to get funding to do.
+In addition MAP Alliance is a planned follow-up project that we hope to get funding for.
 We want to follow women and their babies who take part in Pregnancy MAP over time to understand the factors that are important in the health of mums and children over time.

 We are now recruiting for Pregnancy MAP over a number of sites in England and Scotland.
 If you are less than 15 weeks pregnant and would like to take part, or have any questions about the study, please email firstname.lastname@example.org or use the contact us form and we will get back to you with further details.
 If you know anyone else who might be interested in taking part please forward the MAP details to them by either copy and pasting the link to this website, or download and send the MAP invitation e-card Postcard 1.0.

 Subscribe to our website or follow us on Twitter @themapstudy for regular updates on MAP research.